Dam: Tailings dam

 A tailings dam is typically an earth-fill embankment dam used to store tailings, which are produced during mining operations after separating the valuable fraction from the uneconomic fraction of an ore.
 Conventional water retention dams can serve this purpose, but due to cost, a tailings dam is more viable.
 Unlike water retention dams, a tailings dam is raised in succession throughout the life of the particular mine.
 Typically, a base or starter dam is constructed, and as it fills with a mixture of tailings and water, it is raised.
 Material used to raise the dam can include the tailings (depending on their size) along with soil.

 There are three raised tailings dam designs, the "upstream", "downstream", and "centerline", named according to the movement of the crest during raising.
 The specific design used is dependent upon topography, geology, climate, the type of tailings, and cost.
 An upstream tailings dam consists of trapezoidal embankments being constructed on top but toe to crest of another, moving the crest further upstream.
 This creates a relatively flat downstream side and a jagged upstream side which is supported by tailings slurry in the impoundment.
 The downstream design refers to the successive raising of the embankment that positions the fill and crest further downstream.
 A centerlined dam has sequential embankment dams constructed directly on top of another while fill is placed on the downstream side for support and slurry supports the upstream side.

-Because tailings dams often store toxic chemicals from the mining process, they have an impervious liner to prevent seepage.
+Because tailings dams often store toxic chemicals from the mining process, modern designs incorporate an impervious geomembrane liner to prevent seepage.
 Water/slurry levels in the tailings pond must be managed for stability and environmental purposes as well.